What is a Creative Hook? The Definition & Mathematics

 Insight

-Why must growth teams programmatically test multiple hook variations?
+Why must growth teams test multiple hook variations systematically?

 Once you understand that the hook dictates the performance of the ad, you realize that manually editing one video at a time is an exercise in futility.

 Modern growth teams use the UGC Variant Framework.
-They film one "core body" video, and then use programmatic engines like eonik to automatically generate 20 different variations, each with a completely unique 3-second visual and text hook.
+They film one "core body" video, then use eonik to assemble hook variations into finished, on-brand cuts they approve and ship.

 By decoupling the hook from the body of the video, you can rigorously test psychological angles at scale without forcing your creators to re-film the same ad 20 times.